 To read further information about crime in your area, download the Safer Neighbourhood Team newsletter from the website.

 You can report antisocial behaviour and nuisance in your neighbourhood online.
 Follow the link to our website where you can report a problem, find advice and access the Community Trigger.

-The next meeting in the South East is to be held on Wednesday 14th March 2018, 7pm at Nansen Road Baptist Church Hall, Ipswich IP3 9HN.
+The next meeting in the South East is to be held on Wednesday 6th June, 7pm at All Hallows Church Hall, Landseer Road, IP3 0JH.

 Further information about the South East Area Committee, including access to the South East Area Committee papers, can be found on the Committee details page.